 - Light strengthening as the pain lessens and function returns

 Polymyositis can lead to problems with chewing and swallowing.
-By working with a registered dietitian, you can learn ways to adjust to these changes and get the nutrition that you need.
+A registered dietitian can help you learn ways to adjust to these changes and get the nutrition that you need.

 Polymyositis may also cause speech problems.
 A speech therapist can assess your condition and create a program for you.